 We are subject to a variety of state and local taxes, including real and personal property taxes and sales and use taxes that may increase materially due to factors outside our control.
 In particular, real estate taxes on our properties may increase as tax rates change and as the properties are assessed or reassessed by taxing authorities.
 We expect to be notified by local taxing authorities that the assessed values of certain of our properties have increased.
 We plan to appeal these increased assessments, but we may not be successful in our efforts.
-Furthermore, some of our properties may be reassessed retroactively to the date we or the Funds acquired the property, which could require us to make cumulative payments for multiple years.
 Our leases with our customers generally do not allow us to increase their rent as a result of an increase in real estate or other taxes.
 If real estate or other taxes increase and we cannot pass these increases on to our customers through increased rent for new leases or upon lease renewals, our result of operations, cash flow and ability to make distributions to our stockholders would be adversely affected.